microsoft/nni/docs/AnnotationSpec.md

 learning_rate = 0.1
 ```

-Here, this first line is nni annotation, which is totally a single string.
+Here, this first line is a nni annotation, which is simply a single string.
 Following is an assignment statement.
-What nni done here is to replace the right value according to the information provided by the annotation line.
+What nni does here is to replace the right value of this assignment statement according to the information provided by the annotation line.

 In the annotation line, notice that:

 - `nni.varialbe` is an outer function which means the hyper-parameter is an varible.
-- The first argument in this function is another nni API `nni.choice`, which specifies how to choose the hyper-parameter.
+- The first argument in this function is another nni function -- `nni.choice`, which specifies how to choose the hyper-parameter.
-- The second variable means the variable name that this hyper-parameter will be assigned to, which should be the same as the left value of the following assignment statement.
+- The second variable means the name of the variable that this hyper-parameter will be assigned to, which should be the same as the left value of the following assignment statement.

-Note that every annotation should be followed by an assign statement.
+Note that every annotation should be followed by an assignment statement.

 In this way, users could either run the python code directly or launch nni to tune hyper-parameter in this code, without changing any codes.

 ## Types

+### Types of Annotation:

-### In NNI, there are mainly four types of annotation:
+In NNI, there are mainly four types of annotation:

  1. Annotate variables in code as: